AUDIO VERSION: YouTube Podbean

 In this letter, Paul addresses the particular situation of spouses abstaining from sex for the sake of spiritual matters.
 Let’s be honest: when we don’t want to do something, we’re very good at dressing up our selfishness in holy sounding agendas.
 “I need to take a month off from sex because I’m trying to pursue God.”
 And how does taking care of your spouse’s needs get in the way of you pursuing God when He is the One who commands you to take care of him or her?
 Before we decide to take long breaks from sex, we need to talk to our spouses and make sure they’re feeling equipped to join us on our abstinence page.
 Then we need to set a clear limit on how long we’re going to go without sex and keep our word about coming back together when we said we would.

 Sex is a very loaded topic, and many of us really don’t enjoy the experience because we have some unprocessed baggage from the past.
 If this is where you’re at today, ask the Holy Spirit to show you what you can do to improve your situation.
 Honesty in the bedroom can go a long ways towards improving your experience with sex.
 Your spouse can’t read your mind.
 We need to help each other by communicating.
-For help with this, see Marriage Solutions: Overcoming Sexual Trauma as a Team.

 But I wish everyone were single, just as I am.
 Yet each person has a special gift from the Lord, of one kind or another.
 So I say to those who aren’t married and to widows—it’s better to stay unmarried, just as I am.
 But if they can’t control themselves, they should go ahead and marry.
 It’s better to marry than to burn with lust.
 (1 Cor.
 7:7-9)

 Most of us are not equipped by God to remain single for life.
 Most of us have an intense desire to marry and have all the of the benefits that come with that union.
 There’s nothing extra holy about remaining single.
 Unfortunately, Paul’s personal opinion on this topic has resulted in miserable torment for many sincere souls who have been led to believe that God thinks single is better.
 God certainly does not think single is better, and He never said those who serve Him in the Church should abstain from marriage.
 Catholic priests: realize that Yahweh was all for His Levite priests getting married and having families.
 It isn’t God who is demanding that you choose between Him and human relationships.
 This nonsense about mandatory celibacy is something the Church came up with under the guidance of Satan who is trying to set you up to fail.
 God is the One who invented marriage, sex, and kids and He thinks they’re all great.
-So if you’ve taken a vow of celibacy and now you feel like you’re drowning in lust, read When to Break Your Vow of Celibacy for help.

 But for those who are married, I have a command that comes not from me, but from Yahweh.
 A wife must not leave her husband.
 But if she does leave him, let her remain single or else be reconciled to him.
 And the husband must not leave his wife.
 (1 Cor.
 7:10-11)